Konstantinanin/LLM_evaluator/README.md

 **Model Switch Guide**

-Currently, the evaluation uses mistral-largest-latest via the Mistral API.
+Currently, the evaluation uses mistral-small-2506 via the Mistral API.
 To change the model:

 Modify the self.model line in MetricScorer.__init__().
 self.model = "mistral-medium-2505"